Samagidi

-Samagidi or Asamagidi is a town in Kokori sub-clan in Agbon Kingdom in Ethiope East Local Government Council Area of Delta State in Nigeria.
+Samagidi or Ughötö is a town in Kokori sub-clan in Agbon Kingdom in Ethiope East Local Government Council Area of Delta State It's also called the Ibruvwe Family which consist of 9 families.
+Samagidi is one of the oil producing community in Agbon Kingdom in Nigeria.

 Geography

 Samagidi is bounded by Eku in the West, Okuidjerhe in the East, Urushue and orogun in the North, and Onumane and Okpara in the South.

 Education

 There is a school, Ibruvwe Grammar School, in the village.

 Residents

 Prominent indigenes include Chief Godwin Ogbetuo, the late Chief James Edewor, Mason Oghenejobor, Austin Oghenejobor, Sonny Akpoduado, Professor Vincent Otokunefor and Chief Emma Avworo who is the current President-General, Dr. Oghenegueke Chris Ejiro.

 Industry

 Samagidi is an oil producing community in the Kokori oil field.